mdsiddik51/Digi-Tools/README.md

 ### ✨ Features about the website

 - Digitools Provides multiple useful online tools like image converters, text tools, and many more.
-- Digitools is a Simple and user-friendly interface for easy use anywhere in the world.
+- Digitools is a Simple and user-friendly toolkit website designed for easy use anywhere in the world.
-- Digitools do not requires installation required — works directly in the browser It only requires an internet connection to work.
+- Digitools do not requires installation it's — works directly in the browser It only requires an internet connection to work.